patriziotufarolo/BluetoothProximitySensor/Documentation.md

 **Description**

-This class renders the Activity that allows the user to inquiry for bluetooth devices around him, pair with them, and/or set a paired device as default, using the preferences storage.
+This class renders the Activity that allows the user to inquiry for Bluetooth devices around him, pair with them, and/or set a paired device as default, using the preferences storage.
 The main characteristics of this activity are
 - The usage of a *BluetoothDeviceAdapter*(#BluetoothDeviceAdapter) to directly bind the *BluetoothDevice* to an item of the ListView, both for paired and detected devices.
-- The usage of a *BroadcastReceiver* to proper handle signals coming from the bluetooth adapter installed in the smartphone
+- The usage of a *BroadcastReceiver* to proper handle signals coming from the Bluetooth adapter installed in the smartphone
 - The usage of the system intent *BluetoothAdapter.ActionRequestEnabled* to enable the Bluetooth if it is not yet enabled

 **Technical doc**

 Inherits from: *Android.App.Activity*

-***Methods overriden:***
+***Overridden methods:***

 - *protected void OnCreate(Android.OS.Bundle bundle)*

-    The *onCreate* method here renders the layout and checks if the bluetooth adapter is enabled or not.
-If the bluetooth adapter is turned off, it will call the *BluetoothAdapter.ActionRequestEnabled* intent, otherwise it will populate the list of the paired devices through the method *populatedDevicesLists()*.
+    The *onCreate* method here renders the layout and checks if the Bluetooth adapter is enabled or not.
+If the Bluetooth adapter is turned off, it will call the *BluetoothAdapter.ActionRequestEnabled* intent, otherwise it will populate the list of the paired devices through the method *populatedDevicesLists()*.
     It also binds the click event for the *Scan* button.

 - *protected void OnActivityResult(int requestCode, [GeneratedEnum] Android.App.Result resultCode, Android.Content.Intent data*)

     This method manages the *BluetoothAdapter.ActionRequestEnabled* 's answer.
-If the bluetooth adapter gets enabled by the system Intent, the devices lists will be populated.
+If the Bluetooth adapter gets enabled by the system Intent, the devices lists will be populated.

 - *protected void OnDestroy()*
     When the activity dies this method will unregister the BroadcastReceiver and stop discovery activities on the Bluetooth adapter